 Peers in Schools

 Schools can apply to be visited by a member of the House to hear direct explanations of their work and the role of the Lords.
-The Peers in Schools programme allows the House of Lords to demonstrate its experience and knowledge, with participating schools.
-Members including academics, former teachers, scientists, lawyers, former cabinet ministers and civil servants, have visited over 500 schools.
+The Peers in Schools programme is aimed at 14-18 year olds and allows the House of Lords to demonstrate its experience and knowledge, with participating schools.
+Members including academics, former teachers, scientists, lawyers, former cabinet ministers and civil servants, have visited over 1500 schools.

 House of Lords chamber events